 Micro climate zones exist in every one of the zones discussed.
 They are defined as zones that may result in substantially different weather conditions and may exist at distances as close as 31 miles (50 km) from one to the other.
 Micro climate zones may have unique wind or precipitation design requirements.
-An example is the area downwind of the Great Lakes region in the United States, where major snowfall accumulations can occur when dry cold winds move over warmer moist lake air causing the air to become saturated and creating localized "lake effect" snow.
-Other common weather phenomenon, such as the Chinook winds of Montana, the buran winds of Russia and Central Asia, the bora winds of the Northern Adriatic coast of Yugoslavia, and the Santa Ana winds of Southern California, may result in special mechanical design requirements or height limitations due to the severe winds caused by the venturi effects of local mountain canyons.
-Altitude effects need to be considered as well, with appropriate capacity reduction applied to the vaporizer models.
+The phenomenon of severe winds (caused by the venturi effects of local mountain canvons), may result in special mechanical design requirements or height limitations.
+One example is the area downwind of the Great Lakes region in the United States, where major snow fall accumulations can occur when dry cold winds move over warmer moist lake air, causing the air to become saturated and creating localized "lake effect" snow.
+Severe wind effects can also be found in the Chinook winds of Montana, the buran winds of Russia and Central Asia, the bora winds of the Northern Adriatic coast of Yugoslavia, and the Santa Ana winds of Southern California.
+Altitude effects also need to be considered, with appropriate capacity reduction applied to the vaporizer models.